 I have my own travel insurance policy already.
 Do I still need to take yours?

 2. The way the Charity Challenge trips are funded is unique in the travel market.
 Your charity can be paying hundreds or in many cases thousands of pounds towards your costs.
 If you were to cancel within eight weeks of the departure, the charity would lose a proportion or their whole contribution towards your challenge costs.
-We have specifically tailored the insurance cover so that in these exceptional circumstances, (subject to the cancellation terms), the insurance company, (in the event of a successful claim) would refund you your deposit (minus any excess,) and any challenge costs paid out by the charity would be refunded directly to the charity.
+We have specifically tailored the insurance cover so that in these exceptional circumstances (subject to the cancellation terms), the insurance company, (in the event of a successful claim) would refund any challenge costs paid out by the charity directly to the charity, after any excess has been deducted.
 In this way our unique insurance protects the charity's money as well as yours.

 3. By providing insurance cover which gives adequate medical emergency and evacuation cover, we shall not be faced with a situation where a client may not be quickly and effectively rescued because of inadequate insurance cover.
 Charity Challenge takes thousands of participants on challenges each year.
 It would not be feasible to inspect each individual insurance policy to ascertain if it was adequate for all circumstances.